 Each of the identified job categories below (Sections 4-2-1 through 4-2-5) is a reasonable match for the workforce of Imperial County.
-Various educational and technical training is available to develop the specific skills sets for members of our workforce.
-Based on current demographics and education levels the following five (5) career fields represent the most likely economic prosperity for Imperial County over the next five (5) years:
+Various educational and technical training is available to develop the specific skills sets for members of the region's workforce.
+Based on current demographics and education levels, the following five career fields represent the most likely economic prosperity for Imperial County over the next five years.

-4-2-1 Energy Generation
+4-2-1 Renewable Energy Generation

 The general population growth in the western and southwestern United States will propel a long-term and increasing demand for energy.
 Imperial County has long been able to produce energy through geothermal activity.
-This coupled with emerging wind and solar technologies should help to create additional opportunities in what are considered to be very technical, and therefore, higher paying positions.
+This coupled with emerging wind and solar technologies should help create additional opportunities in what are considered to be very technical, and therefore, higher paying positions.
 There are two potentials for Imperial County with respect to these jobs:

-A. Education/Training/Hiring from within the region, thereby creating a new class of worker that is spending and investing within the region.
+A. Education/Training/Hiring from within the region, thereby creating a new class of worker that is spending and investinglocally.
 San Diego State University's Imperial Valley campus (SDSU-IV) has taken the lead.
 The campus's Center for Energy Sustainability now offers a certificate program in Renewable Energy Fundamentals, academic courses such as Water and Energy Resource Management, and is developing both online and traditional courses on such topics as federal and state energy policy, energy consumption and efficiency analysis, leadership and management skills for energy organizations, and systems analysis and project management skills.
 The campus is also moving rapidly toward implementing an Environmental Studies major.

 Imperial Valley College (IVC) offers a wide range of career technical opportunities for residents that want to complete training locally.
 IVC's nursing program is accredited by the California Board of Registered Nursing and California Board of Vocational Nurse and Psychiatric Examiners.
-Residents wanting to enter law enforcement can also complete an Associate Degree in Administration of Justice and can complete Levels II and III of the Peace Officer Standards Training (POST) academy.
+Residents wanting a career in law enforcement can also complete an Associate Degree in Administration of Justice and Levels II and III of the Peace Officer Standards Training (POST) academy.
 A wide range of programs are available in Industrial Technology, including the National Automotive Technicians Education Foundation (NATEF) accredited Automotive Technology, Air-Conditioning and Refrigeration Technology, Welding Technology, Building Construction Technology, and more.
 IVC is preparing the solar technicians of tomorrow by offering the Alternative Energy Certificate Program and the Solar Photovoltaic and Thermal Technician Certificate Program.
-The Solar Photovoltaic and Thermal Technician Program prepares students for the North American Board of Certified Energy Practitioners (NABCEP) examination which is the most recognized certification for solar professionals in the field of renewable energy.
-IVC and San Diego State University - Imperial Valley (SDSU-IV) are currently working on the development of a "2+2" program in renewable energy, which would allow students to take two years of courses at IVC, and two years of courses at SDSU-IV.
+The Solar Photovoltaic and Thermal Technician Program prepares students for the North American Board of Certified Energy Practitioners (NABCEP) examination, which is the most recognized certification for solar professionals in the field of renewable energy.